Karen A. Cardin Chief Merchandising Officer, Army & Air Force Exchange Service

 Chief Merchandising Officer

 Diversity, equity and inclusion are at the core of the Exchange’s culture and represent the strength of the organization.
 The Exchange challenges itself in its ability to recruit, hire, promote and retain a diverse and inclusive workforce to create business advantages and opportunities for growth.
-A major employer of Veterans and military spouses, the Exchange has hired more than 1,700 Wounded Warriors since 2010 and more than 50,000 Veterans and military spouses since 2013.
-The Exchange plans to hire an additional 25,000 Veterans and spouses over the next five years, aiming for a total of 75,000 such hires by 2026.
+A major employer of Veterans and military spouses, the Exchange has hired more than 1,900 Wounded Warriors since 2010 and more than 55,000 Veterans and military spouses since 2013.
+The Exchange aims to hire a total of 75,000 Veterans and military spouses by 2026.

 Cardin has a Bachelor of Business Administration from the University of Arkansas at Little Rock.
 In 2000, she received a Master of Business Administration with an emphasis in Strategic Leadership from Amber University (later renamed Amberton University).